 John Rowe

 John Rowe, a tenant farmer, was born in Suffolk, in 1853 He first farmed in North Norfolk and then moved to Potash Farm, Hethel, in the late 1800s.
-(The Farmhouse, whose foundations are now underneath the Design Centre at Lotus, was the closely connected with the story of the Stanfield Hall murders of 1848 – subsequently, reported around the world.)
+(The Farmhouse, whose foundations are now underneath the Design Centre at Lotus, was closely connected with the story of the Stanfield Hall murders of 1848 – subsequently, reported around the world.)

 John Rowe’s final farm tenancy was at Hill Farm, from about 1913.